ivanob/fear-greed-twitter-bot/README.md

 way of bundling would be the following, but code is less readable and for debugging purposes I wanted to keep it easy.
 ```"build": "esbuild index.ts --bundle --minify --sourcemap --platform=node --target=es2020 --outfile=dist/index.js",```

+### Lerna management orders

+>> npx nx graph // To visualize the project structure
+>> npx lerna run build // To build the whole project from root
+>> npx lerna run test // To test the project (each package)
 #### Bibliography:

 - https://registry.terraform.io/providers/hashicorp/aws/latest/docs // Official documentation of AWS provider in terraform